 We are publishing this report to raise awareness of the extent of the issue of waste plastics and to provide information to help us collectively figure out how we can turn the issue of plastic pollution around in Aotearoa.
 It complements a report on policy options and potential actions from Professor Juliet Gerrard’s Office of the Prime Minister’s Chief Science Advisor.Royal Society Te Apārangi President Professor Wendy Larner

-The Office of the Prime Minister’s Chief Science Advisor is assessing evidence of plastic use in Aotearoa New Zealand and “the range of social and technological solutions to issues in the plastic life cycle – from production through to consumer behaviour and disposal”.
+The Office of the Prime Minister’s Chief Science Advisor brought together a panel of experts and assessed assessed evidence assessing evidence of plastic use in Aotearoa New Zealand and “the range of social and technological solutions to issues in the plastic life cycle – from production through to consumer behaviour and disposal”.
+In December 2019, the findings were released in a report titled Rethinking Plastics in Aotearoa New Zealand.

 The Rethinking Plastics project is … analysing and collating the evidence-base to guide a series of recommendations for Aotearoa New Zealand to mitigate the negative impacts of plastic while retaining its many benefits.Office of the Prime Minister’s Chief Science Advisor